Banana-Prompts/banana-prompts-mcp/README.md

 This MCP (Model Context Protocol) server allows you to search for high-quality AI art prompts directly from [Banana Prompts](https://bananaprompts.fun).

-Explore a curated collection of Midjourney, Stable Diffusion, and DALL-E prompts to inspire your next creation.
+Explore a curated collection of Nano Banana prompts to inspire your next creation.

 ## Features